-specifies the type of format in effect with the choice of one of the following parameters:

-- C specifies that the new contents consist of a 1- to 60-character ASCII string. - D specifies that the new contents are set to double precision floating point format. - E specifies that the new contents are set to single precision floating point format. - F specifies that the new contents will be displayed as a 1- to 10-digit fullword decimal format. - H specifies that the new contents will be displayed as a 1- to 5-digit halfword decimal number. - X specifies that the new contents consist of a 1- to 4-digit hexadecimal number. - Y specifies that the new contents consist of a 1- to 8-digit hexadecimal number.
+option specifies the type of format in effect with the choice of one of the following parameters: C specifies that the new contents consist of a 1- to 60-character ASCII string.
+D specifies that the new contents are set to double precision floating point format.
+E specifies that the new contents are set to single precision floating point format.
+F specifies that the new contents will be displayed as a 1- to 10-digit fullword decimal format.
+H specifies that the new contents will be displayed as a 1- to 5-digit halfword decimal number.
+X specifies that the new contents consist of a 1- to 4-digit hexadecimal number.
+Y specifies that the new contents consist of a 1- to 8-digit hexadecimal number. data specifies the data to be used as the new contents.